threat-defuser/threat-defuser.org/how-to/register-publication.md

 TIL”

-7) In the window, paste in the Postnr. at the bottom where it says Cristin publikasjons-ID and click SØK and follow the directions from there.
+7) In the window, paste in the Postnr. at the bottom where it says Cristin publikasjons-ID and click SØK and VELG and OK.

+8) After you close the window, you need to scroll down to the bottom of the page and click on the big green LAGRE button.